-Today, I want to speak to the benefits of showing appreciation in our relationships in case you are not doing it.
+Today, I want to speak to the benefits of showing appreciation in your relationship in case you are not doing it.
 And, in case you are, some ways to make it a little bit more effective so that you are getting the best bang for your buck when you are showing that appreciation; getting the most benefits possible that you can when you are showing that appreciation.

 What are the Benefits of Showing Appreciation?